Best Things to do in Reykjavik in Winter + Travel Tips

 Your Iceland – or Reykjavik winter packing list should be the following versatile, essential items.
 Using these items to dress in layers will keep you both stylish and warm.

-Keep in mind, that Reykjavik gets cold but if you do day trips, then it might get reaaaally cold.
+Keep in mind, that Reykjavik gets cold but if you do day trips outside of Reykjavik, then it might get reaaaally cold.
 Thus dressing in layers is always my top recommendation.

-• Coat: Warm And Waterproof – A warm, waterproof jacket should be one of the very first items that you think to pack.
+• A warm, waterproof jacket should be one of the first items you think to pack.
 Avoid choosing a bulky jacket that takes up a lot of space.
 This can make you feel uncomfortable when you have layers underneath.
-If possible, opt for a lightweight, trench raincoat that will keep you warm, dry, and comfortable.
-And underneath you can bring your thermals.
+Instead, opt for a lightweight trench raincoat that will keep you warm, dry, and comfortable.

-• Hat: Science tells us that we lose up to 10% of our body heat through our heads, meaning that it’s essential to keep this area warm.
-A knitted beanie is a perfect solution for keeping the warmth in while you venture out.
-A hat will keep you toasty warm whether you’re on the slopes, sipping coffee, or exploring the sights.
+• A knitted beanie is a perfect solution for keeping the warmth in while you venture out.
+A hat will keep you toasty warm wherever you are.

-• Gloves: Have you ever tried to use your phone with frozen fingers?
-It’s a nearly impossible task.
-A pair of gloves can do wonders for your mobility, dexterity, and comfort.
-This makes it one of the most important items on your Switzerland packing list.
+• A pair of gloves can do wonders for your mobility and comfort.
 When selecting your options, it’s worth investing in a pair that can dry quickly and are touch-screen compatible.

-• Scarf Or Turtleneck: A warm scarf and/or turtleneck sweater are key items for keeping your neck covered.
-Not only do these items keep you warm, but they also prevent you from getting ill (and thereby ruining the fun).
+• A warm scarf and/or turtleneck sweater are key items for keeping your neck covered.
 A turtleneck sweater is perfect as a garment to wear underneath your jacket, while the scarf can be removed easily.

-• Leggings: There’s a reason that almost every woman owns a pair of leggings.
-They are both comfortable and snug.
-Leggings are an essential item to pack as you can dress them up or down.
+• Leggings are an essential item to pack as you can dress them up or down.
 You can even wear them underneath your denim as an extra layer of warmth.

-• Socks: When it comes to packing socks for your Switzerland trip – the thicker the better.
-Chances are that you’ll be spending a lot of time outdoors in the snow, and you’ll want your feet to be warm and cozy.
-If you plan on hitting the slopes at any stage, then you’ll want your socks to be extra-thick or padded for increased comfort.
+• When it comes to packing socks for your Iceland trip – the thicker, the better.
+The chances are that you’ll be spending a lot of time outdoors in the snow, and you’ll want your feet to be warm and cozy.

-• Comfortable Walking Shoes: If you can only pack one pair of shoes, then make sure that they are a trusty pair of waterproof snowshoes.
+• Make sure you have a trusty pair of waterproof snowshoes.
 You’ll want your shoes to be as versatile as possible.
 Snowshoes allow you to enjoy a variety of activities while keeping your feet warm and dry.

-• For a complete Iceland packing list, click here.
+• For a complete Iceland packing list for winter, click here.

 BEST THINGS TO DO IN REYKJAVIK IN WINTER

-It is time to talk about the best things to do in Reykjavik in winter – check out what to do in December, January, or February.
+It is time to talk about the best things to do in Reykjavik in winter – check out what to do in late November December, January, February, and even March.

 Experience Flyover Iceland